How Tom Cruise Saved Ray Ban?

 Q: What are aviator sunglasses?

 A: Aviator sunglasses are a style of eyewear characterized their large, teardrop-shaped lenses and thin metal frames.
-They were originally designed for pilots to protect their eyes while flying, but have since become a popular fashion accessory.
+They were originally designed for pilots to protect their eyes while flying.

-Thanks to Tom Cruise’s association with Ray Ban, the brand experienced a resurgence in popularity.
-Sales skyrocketed, and Ray Ban once again became a must-have accessory for fashion-conscious individuals.
-The impact of Cruise’s endorsement was so significant that the aviator sunglasses he wore in “Top Gun” became known as “the Tom Cruise sunglasses.”

-Today, Ray Ban continues to be a dominant force in the eyewear industry, offering a wide range of stylish and high-quality sunglasses.
-While trends may come and go, the timeless appeal of Ray Ban, coupled with the influence of celebrities like Tom Cruise, ensures that the brand remains an enduring symbol of style and sophistication.